Arrow-Leaved Aster

 Aster family (Aster family)

-Cultivation: The preference is partial sun and average to dry conditions.
-Soil that is loamy or slightly rocky is acceptable.
-The leaves have a tendency to become ragged-looking and turn yellowish green when they are exposed to bright sunlight.
-Sometimes powdery mildew attacks the leaves during the late summer or fall.
+Cultivation: The preference is partial sun, mesic to dry conditions, and soil that contains loam, clay-loam, or rocky-loam.
+The leaves may become yellowish green when they are exposed to bright sunlight; the lower leaves may become wilted and fall off their stems during hot dry weather.
+Sometimes powdery mildew attacks the leaves during the late summer or fall when moisture is abundant.

-Range & Habitat: The Arrow-Leaved Aster is common in most areas of Illinois, except some counties in the south central area of the state.
-Habitats include open upland woodlands, particularly where old oaks occur, woodland edges, savannas, rocky glades, and meadows in woodland areas.
-It tolerates disturbance to some extent.
+Range & Habitat: The native Arrow-Leaved Aster is common in most areas of Illinois, except some counties in the south-central area of the state (see Distribution Map).
+Habitats include upland woodlands, rocky woodlands, wooded slopes, thinly wooded bluffs, woodland edges, savannas, rocky glades, grassy thickets, small meadows in wooded areas, and edges of yards.
+This aster tolerates disturbance to some extent.

-Photographic Location: Crystal Lake Park in Urbana, Illinois, where this species is rather common.
+Photographic Location: Border of a wooded area at Crystal Lake Park in Urbana, Illinois.

 Return